 Specifically, GrayRobinson’s Gainesville offices play an active role in the Alachua County community through its support of local organizations and nonprofits and its involvement in the Gainesville Chamber of Commerce, UF Innovate | Sid Martin Biotech, and the Innovation District.
 GrayRobinson’s Gainesville office is proud to support the local American Heart Association at the Alachua County Heart Walk, Joey’s Wings Foundation, the Ronald McDonald House, the Rotary Club of Gainesville Foundation, Peaceful Paths, Pace Center for Girls – Alachua, and Three Rivers Legal Services, to name a few.

-“GrayRobinson has been such a great supporter of the Chamber since coming to Gainesville,” said Greater Gainesville Chamber of Commerce President & CEO Eric Godet, Sr. “It has been a privilege to partner with them on several community events.
-We are just as excited as they are about their future here in Gainesville.”
+"GrayRobinson has been such a great supporter of the Chamber since coming to Gainesville," said Greater Gainesville Chamber of Commerce President and CEO Eric Godet, Sr. "It has been a privilege to partner with them on several community events.
+We are just as excited as they are about their future here in Gainesville."